OWASP/owasp-summit-2017/Working-Sessions/Education/Recruiting-AppSec-Talent.md

 Suggesed Outcomes:
 - Example career paths to guide incoming AppSec Professionals
 - Recruiters guide
-- list of suggested next steps for AppSec Managers looking for longterm growth of their team
+- List of suggested next steps for AppSec Managers looking for longterm growth of their team

 ## Who